kehantan/labbook/docs/protein/expression.rst

     * IPTG final concentration in LB broth = 0.5 mM

 #.
 Shake.
 2 hrs, 37 C, 180 rpm.
 #.
+Transfer culture from flask into multiple 50 mL centrifuge tube.
+#.
 Centrifuge.
 4000 rpm, 4 C, 10 mins.

     * 4 C is preferrable, if not, room temp is fine.

 #.
 Remove supernatant.
 #.
-Wash pellet with PBS.
+Resuspend pellet in 2000 uL PBS.

     * Prepare another PBS for bacteria work to prevent contamination with PBS for cell culture use.
-    * No fixed volume, use adequte anount of PBS.

 #.
-Resuspend pellet in PBS.
+Combine all resusupended pellet into two 50 mL centrifuge tube.
 #.
-Transfer suspension into new 50 mL centrifuge tube.
+Top up PBS to 50 mL in each tube.
 #.
 Centrifuge.
 3000 rpm, 4C, 10 mins.
 #.
 Remove supernatant.
 #.
 Label the centrifuge tube.